 Unfortunately, the Blotted Lips haven't lived up to my expectations for comfort.
-Drip in particular is quite drying (it even looks dry in the FOTD I posted above), and layering it over a balm interferes with color payoff.
+Drip in particular is quite drying (it even looks dry in the FOTD I posted above).
+It makes my lips peel almost every time I wear it, but layering it over a balm interferes with color payoff.
 The best method I've found is one layer of Drip, followed by one thin layer of balm, followed by a couple more layers of Drip.
 I was hoping that Drip could be my new throw-on-and-go purse lipstick (to replace Revlon Pink Truffle, which I seem to have lost, and which itself replaced my lost NARS Dolce Vita), but the formula is just too finicky.
 For some reason, Bees Knees is more comfortable than Drip, though still a bit more drying than the Generation G formula.
 The Blotted Lips aren't at all emollient, either: I can't really move them around on my lips, which is a problem when I've applied them wonkily.

 When I wear one of my Generation Gs, I find myself touching up every 90 minutes or so.
 The Blotted Lips last longer: Bees Knees in particular stays on for 2-3 hours before I need to touch up.
 Bees Knees also seems to fade more evenly than Jam, which can cling to dry patches in my lips.

 ColourPop triumphed in most categories, and I'd recommend the Blotted Lips more enthusiastically overall, but the comfort level is a big drawback for me.
 My experience with Drip doesn't tempt me to buy more shades in this formula.
 A couple of people have commented on my Instagram that they find the Ultra Blotted Lip formula less drying, so that's something to keep in mind.
 As for Generation G, my opinion hasn't changed since last year: a nice lipstick, but not worth $18—but then, what lipstick is worth the price asked for it?
 (If this review has somehow encouraged you to buy one, you can use my Glossier affiliate link here.
 Or not.)

 Have you tried either of these formulas, or anything similar?